model-box/.github/profile/README.md

 ## [ModelBox](https://model.box)

-The develop platform for AI developers to build, analyze, and optimize AI applications.
+The develope platform for AI developers to build, analyze, and optimize AI applications.

 # Where to find us